 Honesty is the best policy.
 The only surprises we want you to have when you arrive are pleasant ones, so as a refreshing change from most holiday property websites, we offer complete, open, and honest information including the good, the bad, and the sandy .

-2013 is Dunescape’s sixth season, and the second for owners Andy and Elena.
+2014 is Dunescape’s seventh season, and the third for owners Andy and Elena.
 One of the many wonderful things about Dunescape is that many guests return time and time again.
-We have learned from them, and are committed to keeping Dunescape just the way it is, so it remains the perfect beach-side holiday home.
+We have learned from them, and strive to make Dunescape the perfect beach-side holiday home.

 To find out why people come back time and again, you only need look at our visitors’ book